Atila-M-Schrieber/TOTEM-Plus-1/README.md

 (Sockets, diodes, switches, and keycaps) [Here](https://www.hackster.io/geist/totem-a-tiny-splitkeyboard-with-splay-cb2e43) you can read about the process of making it.

+While the layout is pretty much identical to the [KLOR KONRAD](https://github.com/GEIGEIGEIST/KLOR), I prefer the æsthetics of the TOTEM, and I have no need for a rotary encoder on this keyboard.
+Also, I wanted to dip my toes into PCB editing, and this seemed like a slightly bigger challenge (it was) than removing the rotary encoder from the KLOR.

 This fork incorporates the [Tenting fork](https://github.com/BertPlasschaert/TOTEM-Tenting).

 THIS IS UNDER DEVELOPMENT, THIS LINE WILL BE REMOVED WHEN I HAVE A WORKING KEYBOARD IN MY HANDS